waltligon/orangefs/doc/design/storage-interface.md

     the arguments are self explanatory.
 The flags are not yet defined, but may include such possibilities as specifying atomic operations.
-    The vtag returned from this function applies to the region of the byte stream defined by the requested offset and size.
+    The vtag returned from this function applies to the region of the byte stream defined by the requested offset and size. <ins>A flag can be passed in if the caller does not want a vtag returned.</ins>
     This allows the underlying implementation to avoid the overhead of calculating the value.

     *The size is \[in/out\] in code?
 Figure out semantics\!\!\!*